vivecuervo7/fastendpoints-mediatr-examples/presentation/pages/06-basic-endpoint-structure.md

 <!--
 So, looking at our overall structure, we'll focus on the implementation of a very basic endpoint before we start diving into the other features.

-There is some registration for FastEndpoints required in the `Program.cs` file, but we'll skip over that as it's not anything too unexpected.
+There is some registration for FastEndpoints required in our `Program.cs` file, but we'll skip over that as it's not anything too unexpected.

 Starting with the most basic endpoint possible [click], we need to create a class which inherits from `EndpointWithoutRequest`.